ioos/bio_mobilization_workshop/learners/controlled-vocab.md

 - human readable
 - clear, unambiguous definitions

-OBIS has created a [**decision tree**](https://manual.obis.org/vocab_tree.html) and has released [video tutorials](https://www.youtube.com/watch?v=gGiSTApx1oU&list=PLlgUwSvpCFS4hADB7Slf44V1KJauEU6Ul) to help with choosing URIs, watch the video series for additional assistance.
+OBIS has created a [**decision tree**](https://manual.obis.org/vocab_tree.html) and has released [video tutorials](https://www.youtube.com/watch?v=gGiSTApx1oU&list=PLlgUwSvpCFS4hADB7Slf44V1KJauEU6Ul) to help with choosing URIs.
+While we won't go over the decision tree in detail here, you can watch the video series for additional assistance.

 For now, let's break it down for each of the measurement ID columns in the eMoF, starting with the "simplest" column.

 ### measurementUnitID

 The `measurementUnitID` field is the easiest measurement ID field to populate.
-It is used to provide a URI for the **unit** associated with the value provided to `measurementValue` (e.g. cm, kg, kg/m2).
+It is used to provide a URI for the **unit** associated with the value provided to `measurementValue` (e.g. cm, kg, kg/m^2).
 OBIS recommends this field be populated with terms from the **NVS P06 collection**, *BODC-approved data storage units*.
 See screenshot below for an example vocabulary term from this collection, and where to find the URI on the page.

 ![Screenshot of a unit within the NVS P06 collection.
 Box highlights the URI to be used in measurementUnitID field.](/episodes/fig/NVS_unit-box.png)